otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/markdown/week-05-validation-seeding-query-parameters-deployment.md

 ## Institution Router

-In the `routes/v1` directory, open the `institution.js` file.
+In the `routes` directory, open the `institution.js` file.
 Update the file as follows.

 ```javascript
 import express from "express";